 So how can you ensure a positive and open relationship is maintained?
 Conduct regular meeting with sales managers, send emails seeking feedback, collaborate on content that goes to leads later in the sales process, fill sales in on content that’s being released, and be patient, open, and listen, learn, and adjust as needed.

-What marketing strategies have you found to speed up the sales cycle?
+What marketing strategies have you found to speed up a long sales cycle?